gesellkammer/bpf4/docs/core.md

 BpfInterface.fromseq(type cls, *points, **kws)

-A helper constructor, in this variant points are given as tuples or as a flat sequence.
+A helper constructor with points given as tuples or as a flat sequence.

 #### Example